 |Tesla Urban Supercharger||72 kW||210 miles|

-There are three types of DC Fast Chargers in the US and Canada, but your EV will only support one of them (Tesla models S, X and 3 support two).
+There are three types of DC Fast Chargers in the US and Canada, but your EV will only support one of them (Tesla models S, X, 3 and Y support two).
 However, most CHAdeMO and CCS stations have both both CHAdeMO and CCS handles.

 CHAdeMO is supported by Japanese EVs and Teslas ( via an adapter), and the plug looks like this: